This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 On the way down we bought a local wine and camped at a tram station.
 We chilled there until it was time to get luggage and go to the train station.

 At the hostel, I got questioned about our experience with the Hostel by the owner.
 I could not tell him the truth.
-Apparently, he invested a lot into his hostel and was really passionate about the business.
+He invested a lot in his hostel and was passionate about the business.
 Next time, no capsule beds.

-At the train station, we bought overnight tickets, that costs like 15USD a person, and then we had like 2 hours of free time before departure.
+At the train station, we bought overnight tickets, which costs like 15USD a person, and then we had like 2 hours of free time before departure.